w3c/webextensions/proposals/user-scripts-api.md

 ## Discussion Guidelines

-Please keep discussion to the first iteration introduced by this proposal.
+This is the first iteration of the userScripts API designed in https://github.com/w3c/webextensions/issues/279.
 Future enhancements can be tracked in the WECG [issue tracker](https://github.com/w3c/webextensions/issues).